Skip to main content

 About

-Welcome to the Berkeley Review of Education, a peer-reviewed interdisciplinary journal published online and edited by students from the Graduate School of Education at the University of California, Berkeley.
+Welcome to the Berkeley Review of Education, a peer-reviewed interdisciplinary journal published online and edited by students from the School of Education at the University of California, Berkeley.
 The Berkeley Review of Education engages issues of educational diversity and equity within cognitive, developmental, sociohistorical, linguistic, and cultural contexts.
 The BRE encourages submissions on research and theory from senior and emerging scholars, practitioners, and policy-makers.
-To submit a paper, please click on "Submit article to this journal" in the side bar.
+To submit a paper, please click on "Submit Manuscript" in the navigation bar.

 Fall/Winter 2017